Ready to start writing?

 In preparing a BI description, consider the following components:

 - The rationale for working with this audience.
 Why is it important?
 Is there literature or precedence for this work?

 - How will the BI plan generate benefits to those involved?
 What are the expected results from engagement?
-Make sure to mention the duration of audience engagement and the expected number of people impacted.
+For design purposes, make sure to mention the duration of audience engagement and the expected number of people impacted, if appropriate.

 - How the BI plan connect back to the research proposed and your research interests?